Nature Society (Singapore): Chek Jawa

 The controversy of Chek Jawa surfaced in 2001 when the discovery of its rich marine biodiversity coincided with the planned reclamation of this intertidal area.
-The NSS was by then working closely with government and as the reclamation was already decided, it kept a low profile.
+NSS was by then working closely with government and as the reclamation was already decided, it kept a low profile.
 However, individuals like Joseph Lai, Ria Tan and N. Sivasothi organised a team of volunteers to help document the biodiversity of the area.
 Among the volunteers were many NSS members, but they came as individuals.
 And the NSS's Conservation Committee declined to participate, as its focus is birds, not marine organisms, and the NSS had already decided not to officially get involved in the controversy.

 The resulting media and internet publicity attracted thousands of visitors, most unaware that such rich marine life could still be seen in a highly urbanized Singapore.
 The then Minister for National Development, Mah Bow Tan, visited the area and was surprised at the number of Singaporeans visiting it.
 The groundswell of public opinion was too strong for government to proceed with the reclamation and at the last moment it agreed to give the area a reprieve.
 The decision took everyone by surprise.
 It was only then that the NSS was roped in, together with other NGOs, to assist in developing the area for public visits.

 Kranji Marshes Park

 A freshwater marshland, derived from the damming of the Kranji River to form a reservoir, became seen as an important habitat.
 NSS drafted a proposal highlighting its conservation value in 1990.
 This was accepted and included in the government Singapore Green Plan 1993.
 The 54 hectare site includes woodland and wetlands.
 NSS adopted the stretch of wetlands in 2008 and supported by sponsorship carried out a restoration program in cooperation with PUB and NParks.
-It was in 2005 that the area was re-categorised as a park and named "Kranji Marshes Park".
+It was in 2005 that the area was re-categorised as a park and named Kranji Marshes Park.
 The parkland is now open to the general public.
 NSS has published a guide "Introduction to Kranji Marshes Park".